-The conference is being held in Sumy, Ukraine.
+The prior conference was held in Kharkiv, Ukraine.
 Below find specific details about travel to and from the conference.

 Getting to the Conference.

 If you need help getting the conference.
 Please contact us.